VirtuosoJoel/RubyExcel/README.md

 ####Todo List:

-- add the option to unique the rows by a header

-- add upcase and strip options for the data

 - add tools to handle date conversion

-- add the ability to summarise a column

 - add something to the excel tools which takes an excel sheet and a range, and puts outer borders on it, plus optional inner borders.